Our Mission

 Mission Statement

-Our songs and movements aim to tell the story of our people and express our aspirations for dignity and liberation.
-Our art-making draws from the stories of our people in their olive groves and villages, and is inspired by their struggle and steadfastness against those who seek to dispossess them.
+Our songs and movements carry the stories of our people and express our collective aspirations for dignity and liberation.
+Rooted in olive groves and villages, our art is inspired by the struggle and steadfastness of those who remain in the land despite ongoing dispossession.

-None of us are free until we’re all free.
+None of us are free until we all are.

 PACBI